-Financial instruments that potentially subject the Company to concentrations of credit risk consist of cash and cash equivalents.
-The Company's cash is placed with high-credit-quality financial institutions and issuers, and at times exceeds federally insured limits.
-The Company limits its concentration of risk in cash equivalents by diversifying its investments among a variety of industries and issuers.
-The Company has not experienced any credit loss relating to its cash equivalents.
+Financial instruments that potentially subject the Company to concentrations of credit risk consist of cash, which is placed with high-credit-quality financial institutions, and at times exceeds federally insured limits.

-Cash and cash equivalents maintained with domestic commercial banks generally exceed the Federal Deposit Insurance Corporation insurable limit.
-To date, the Company has not experienced any losses on its deposits of cash and cash equivalents.
+Cash maintained with domestic financial institutions generally exceed the Federal Deposit Insurance Corporation insurable limit.
+To date, the Company has not experienced any losses on its deposits of cash.
 Cyngn invests in U.S. Treasury securities and carries these at amortized cost and recognizes gains and losses when realized.